 Healthy eating is important at every age.
 When it’s time for solid foods, offer babies a variety of fruits, vegetables, grains, protein foods, and dairy or fortified soy alternatives.
-When deciding on foods and beverages, choose options that are full of nutrients and limited in added sugars, saturated fat, and sodium.
+When deciding on foods and beverages, choose options that are full of nutrients and lower in sodium and avoid added sugars.
 Start with these tips:

 Feeding your young baby

 If possible, feed your baby only breast milk from birth to about 6 months of age, and continue through at least the first year of life—longer if desired.
 If breast milk is unavailable, feed your baby iron-fortified infant formula.
 Talk to your healthcare provider about vitamin D supplements for your baby.